ssjshields/archetype-counter/.github/README.md

 > Events / trades do not log towards count

+> DO NOT COMPLETELY REMOVE RECIEVED EGG / FOSSIL DIALOG USING CUSTOM STRINGS

 ### Can I convert data from other counters?
 > Yes, you can manually amend the profiles found at `Files\Counter Config Files`, these files utilize official dex numbers

 ### How can I report a bug?
-> Enable Debug Mode from the Counter menu, pause the Counter after the reoccurring issue
+> Open the debug submenu in the Counter menu after the reoccurring issue

-> Open the Debug Folder from the Debug Mode submenu, attach the `.png` and `.txt` files (if they are generated.)
+> Open the Debug Folder, attach the `.png` and `.txt` files (if they are generated.)
 </details>

 &nbsp;